dianacoffman/01_Inovatech-e-commerce/README.md

 Regional Performance:
 - Sales in Latin America are the lowest, but this region also has a low return rate.
 Investing in marketing campaigns and customer service in LATAM could open growth opportunities in a region that has not yet been fully explored.
-- Investigate product quality or customer support issues related to high-refund products like Apple iPhones.
 - Implement targeted customer support in NA to reduce the overall refund rate.

 Product Sales Performance:
 - Continue to push high-end products but balance the strategy by promoting accessories that can generate high order volumes.
-- Consider cross-selling or bundling strategies to promote premium products with smaller, high-frequency items.
+- Consider cross-selling strategies to promote premium products with smaller, high-frequency items.
+- Investigate product quality or customer support issues related to high-refund products like Apple iPhones.

 Marketing Channels:
 - Since social media channels generate fewer conversions, it is advisable to review the social media advertising strategy and focus on more targeted and creative campaigns that better connect with younger audiences, while optimizing the use of the "direct" channel, which has the highest performance.